The high cost of in vitro fertilization can make the procedure seem out of reach for some people.

 When it comes to paying for IVF, you have quite a few options to consider, from IVF loans and personal loans to home loans or using funds from tax-advantaged savings accounts.

-Before you get a loan of any type, be sure to shop around, apply for prequalification and compare your options.
+Before you get a loan of any type, be sure to shop around — you can try to prequalify for personal loans, comparing the terms for a number of them to see what best options might be.
 Also consider the interest rate, monthly payment, loan term and potential extra costs such as prepayment penalties and application fees.